annameliksetian/annameliksetian.github.io/index.md

 ### 2024
 **How does the presence of cognates impact the engagement of language control?**.
 Highlights in the Language Sciences Conference (HILS), Nijmegen, the Netherlands, July 8 – 11, 2024 (poster preparation).

 **Deciphering Unfamiliar Languages: Mutual Intelligibility of Czech, Russian, and Spanish in Relation to Polish**.
-The Spring/Summer Institute-wide Poster Session (SIPS), Cracow, Poland, June 14, 2024 (poster presentation).
+The Spring/Summer Institute-wide Poster Session (SIPS), Kraków, Poland, June 14, 2024 (poster presentation).

 **Deciphering Unfamiliar Languages: Mutual Intelligibility of Czech, Russian, and Spanish in Relation to Polish**.
 Conference on Multilingualism (COM), Aix-en-Provence, France, June 10 - 12, 2024 (poster presentation).

 **Mutual Intelligibility Of Czech, Russian, And Spanish In Relation To Polish: the role of shared phonology and semantics**.
 International Max Planck Research School (IMPRS) for Language Sciences, Nijmegen, the Netherlands, June 5 – 7, 2024 (poster presentation).

 **Impact of cross-language similarity on language control**.
-NEURONUS Neuroscience Forum, Cracow, Poland, 25 - 27 Apr, 2024 (poster presentation).
+NEURONUS Neuroscience Forum, Kraków, Poland, 25 - 27 Apr, 2024 (poster presentation).

 ### 2022
 **Exploring cross-language similarity and language control in multilingual language production**.
 Barcelona Summer School on Bilingualism and Multilingualism (BSBM), Barcelona, Spain, 23 - 15 Sept, 2022 (talk).

 **Language control during language production: the role of cross-language similarity**.
 The NYI Global Institute of Cultural, Cognitive and Linguistic Studies - V-NYI #5 CogFest, international team (online), 13 July, 2022 (talk).